You are welcome whether widowed, divorced, separated, single or you have a non-camping partner.

 Remember that all the members that you will meet have been in the exact same situation and will make every effort to make you feel welcome and enjoy yourself.

 The club has processes to help you become involved.
-You will be sent a list of Local Contact that can be contacted for a chat and offer of any help and advice and to answer any questions you may have.
+You will be sent a list of Local Contacts that can be contacted for a chat and offer of any help and advice and to answer any questions you may have.

 We are a very friendly and informal club so why not join us and explore new places with new friends.